 - Pre-think your shot.
 When possible, take the time to think about what you are about to shoot.
 Consider the composition, angle, focal length, etc, beforehand.
 It will help you get the image you want without having to fire off tons of memory hogging images.

-- Shoot in fully manual mode and always shoot RAW.
+- Shoot in full manual mode and always shoot RAW.
 These two tidbits come up often in many photography tutorials which should help you to fully appreciate their importance, especially the latter of the two.

 - Carry as much focal length as you can afford to buy and are able-bodied enough to carry around with you.
 That’s not to say you should overdo it, but a good quality, long lens will be helpful.
 And by all means, don’t be afraid to use wide lenses as well.